K. N. Govind

 Kishore Nand Govind, OBE was a former Fiji Indian politician who was a judge of the High Court of Fiji.
 After retiring from politics, he was made a judge of the Supreme Court (pre 1987 coup) of Fiji and during the tumultuous times between the coups of May and September 1987 he continued to deliver verdicts which maintained the independence of the judiciary.
 He was forced to leave Fiji in late 1987 but returned in 2001 to be reappointed a judge of the High Court.

-Early life

-Govind was born in Nausori but grew up in Ba where his father was a school teacher.
-He attended Lelean Memorial School, a Methodist Church run school in Nausori.
-After completing his secondary education, he went overseas to study law.
-He returned to Fiji, and after a short stint as a teacher, set up his law practice of Govind & Company in Ba town.

 Politician

 In 1968, when by-elections were held to fill vacancies created by the boycott of the Legislature by members of the National Federation Party (NFP) from the Legislative Council, he contested the Ba Indian Communal Constituency for the Alliance Party against R. D. Patel of the NFP.
 Although he lost by a greater margin than his Alliance predecessor in the last two elections (James Shankar Singh), the election established him as a well known Ba identity and in 1969 he was elected the Mayor of Ba town.
 He was mayor for two terms.

 In the 1972 general election, he contested the North Central Indian National Seat (located in Ba) for the House of Representatives, and surprised his detractors by winning with a comfortable margin in a constituency with a large Indian population where the Indian dominated NFP was expected to do well.
 In Parliament he spoke out on issues affecting his constituents.
 He was the first Indian member of the House to make use of the privilege to speak in Hindi.
 (There was no interpreter and he translated his own speech into English).
 In 1975 when the leader of the Fijian Nationalist Party, Sakeasi Butadroka, moved a motion calling for the expulsion of the Indian community from Fiji, Govind first seconded the motion (so that debate could take place) then moved an amendment which recognised the contribution of the Indian community towards the development of Fiji.

 He lost his seat in Parliament in the March 1977 elections and retired from politics.